biegehydra/OneOf.TypeExtensions/README.md

 ### Important

-Source generated files can have very long names and may exceed the path length limit of 256, if you have not increased it on your computer.
+Source generated files can have very long names and may exceed the default windows file path length limit of 256 if you have not increased it on your computer.
 See [this article](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/The-Windows-10-default-path-length-limitation-MAX-PATH-is-256-characters.html) for instructions on increasing the limit on Windows.

 ### Installation